SAP-samples/cloud-abap-rap/README.md

 #### drafttable

-When you specify that a RAP business object shall support draft using the parameter **"draftenabled" : true** you have to specifiy the name of the draft table that is being generated for each node using the following syntax
+When you specify that a RAP business object shall support draft using the parameter **"draftenabled" : true** you can specifiy the name of the draft table that is being generated for each node using the following syntax

 <pre>
 "drafttable": "zd_book_0000",
 </pre>

+If no name is provided upfront the generator will generate a valid draft table name using the following string template:

+`to_upper( namespace ) &&  to_upper( prefix )  && to_upper( lv_entityname ) && hex_number && 'D' && to_upper( suffix  ).`

+where the a hexadecimal number is calculated to get a unique repository object name that has not been used so far.

 # Requirements